 What is Protocol in Email Communication?

-In the context of email communication, three primary protocols are extensively employed and supported by most browsers.
+In the context of email communication, the following three primary protocols are extensively employed and supported by most browsers.

 SMTP, an acronym for Simple Mail Transfer Protocol, is the widely accepted email transmission industry standard.